Featured biographies of famous poets through the ages. From Homer and Virgil to Keats, Shakespeare and Dickinson.

 Khalil Gibran (1883 – 1931) Lebanese poet who later emigrated to the US.
 Gibran was a leading figure in the Arabic Renaissance.
 His inspirational work The Prophet (1923) has made him one of best selling poets

-Siegfried Sassoon (1886 – 1967) British solider and celebrated war poet.
-Became critical of war effort, writing a letter to Times speaking against the war.
+Siegfried Sassoon (1886 – 1967) British soldier and celebrated war poet.
+After seeing considerable action in the trenches on the Western Front, Sassoon became critical of the war effort, writing a letter to Times criticising aspects of the war.

 Gabriela Mistral (1889 – 1957) Chilean poet, diplomat and educator.
 Mistral was the first Latin American woman to win the Nobel Prize for Literature in 1945.